opencog/atomspace/Design-Notes.md

 The above arguments suggest that SortedStream should be simplified into a SortedValue, and that FlatStream should do the heavy lifting of turning contents into a true stream.

+### DrainValue
+The above paints a simple picture of DrainValue: it is a container that polls forever, and closes only when the input source closes.
+But I'm
+confused:
+* The above describes blocking semantics.
+But it could stream, just fine; there's no particular reason for it to block...
+* The current SortedStream implements draining; Can this be removed and replaced by DrainValue?
+How?
+* The natural mode for Uniset, GroupValue and SortedStream is to "hoard" -- to collect as much as possible to deduplicate, group or sort.
+  So these should be characterized as being "drainers".
+The idea of "blocking" is a stand-in for their wanting to be hoarders.
+* By contrast, QueueValue, nominally blocking, really doesn't care.
+  It has no reason to hoard.
+The QueueValue could be (should be) a streamer...
+* Perhaps the idea of BlockingSig is the incorrect abstraction?

+We seem to have multiple ideas, but its not clear how to combine them:
+* MeetLink streams, until it is done, and then it signals being done by closing.
+* The Uni/Group/Sorts are hoarders.
+* Hoarders work best if the try to drain the upstream, and block/hold off the downstream.
+* Hoarders can be streamers; as long as they are open, they can block if empty.
+* Streaming and BlockingSig do seem incompatbile: both block, but in different places, for different reasnos.

 TODO: Implement DrainValue ...